 The Membership Liaison Group may, with the written permission of the Company, appoint task groups selected from Members willing to join the same for such purposes and with such powers as are approved by the Company.
 Each task group will appoint its own officers to perform such specific duties as are approved by the Company.

 14. Membership Staff

 The Membership Staff will be responsible to the Company for the day to day management of the Club via the Management Agreement with a view to the efficient operation of the Club.
 Membership Staff will maintain a register of Debenture Holders and Members.
 They will keep minutes of all proceedings and records of the Membership Liaison Group, task groups, including all handicaps, competitors, events, and Members’ Annual Subscription and expenditure accounts.

-The Annual General Meeting of the Club will be held in Spring each year (normally the end of Feb/early March).
-The venue of the Annual General Meeting will be the Clubhouse or such other venue as may be determined by the Company.
+The Club Annual Review of the Club will be issued in spring each year (normally March).
 All Life, Founder, Full and Associate Members of the Club will (unless suspended) be entitled to receive the review and vote.
 Corporate Members will have one vote per Debenture purchased.
-The Chairman, or his or her nominated representative, will chair the Annual General Meeting.
+The Chairman, or his or her nominated representative, will the issue the review.

 The Company or any 50 of the Life, Founder, Full and Associate Members may call an Extraordinary General Meeting of the Members when any questions of urgent importance arise and the Company will be bound to do so upon receiving a requisition at the Membership Office signed by not less than 50 Members for a date no later than 21 days after the date of requisition.